Corruptions of Supervised Learning Problems: Typology and Mitigations: Introduction

-\paragraph{A systematic analysis of mitigation for our corruption types} Applying the Bayes Risk results, we derive corruption-corrected loss functions for all the different corruption instances within our framework (\cref{sec:losscorrect}).
-We first identify the need of generalizing the concept of corrected learning since it becomes outmoded when not only considering label corruptions.
-Within the generalized corrected learning framework, we find a hierarchy-induced set of results on how the optimization problem changes under various corruptions, and how to abstractly compute their loss corrections in \cref{thm:losscorr-label,thm:losscorr-gen}.
-We conclude that more complex corruptions are more detrimental, and require more sophisticated designs than noise mitigation via classical loss correction.
-In particular, we prove that in our setting classical loss correction is still not enough for achieving full mitigation in a corruption setting that involves a attribute corruption, unveiling an additional fundamental difference between label corruption and attribute corruption.
+\textbf{C3 A Systematic Analysis of Kernel-Based Mitigations.} Applying the Bayes risk equalities, we derive in Section \cref{sec:losscorrect} corruption-corrected loss functions for each of the different corruption instances within our framework.
+We first identify the need of generalizing the concept of classical corruption-corrected learning since it becomes outmoded when considering forms of corruption beyond label corruption.
+Within the proposed generalized corruption-corrected learning framework, we find a hierarchy-induced set of results on how the optimization problem changes under various corruptions, and how to abstractly compute their loss corrections in \cref{thm:losscorr-label,thm:losscorr-gen}.
+We conclude that more complex corruptions are more detrimental, and require more sophisticated designs than mitigation via classical loss correction.